-- I. Whether it was permissible for the Audit Division to use a projection of results from a test period to determine petitioners' tax liability arising from unpaid sales tax on recurring expense purchases. - 11.
-Whether the Audit Division, correctly determined petitioners' sales tax liability arising from sales through vending machines. - 111.
+- I. Whether it was permissible for the Audit Division to use a projection of results from a test period to determine petitioners' tax liability arising from unpaid sales tax on recurring expense purchases. - II.
+Whether the Audit Division correctly determined petitioners' sales tax liability arising from sales through vending machines. - III.
 Whether the Audit Division is required to seek collection of unpaid sales tax from the purchaser before it seeks collection of unpaid sales tax from the seller. - IV.
-Whether the transfer of tangible personal property to Tyrolean retail sale or whether it was nontaxable as a transfer of property to a corporation upon its organization.
+Whether the transfer of tangible personal property to Tyrolean Vending, Ltd., approximately 22 months after its incorporation, was a taxable retail sale or whether it was nontaxable as a transfer of property to a corporation upon its organization.